 The 11:00 Group is coached by members of the 09:00 crew and the goal is to develop these group members good enough to make the 09:00 standards.

 The Club from day one has always had a strict policy on lifters that train in our club must follow our training system and work with our coaches.
 This has always been enforced unless a lifter has been invited to train with us for a short period of time from outside of the club.

-The A.B.S training system currently has around 200 lifters following it across our clubs, online and university lifters.
+The A.B.S training system currently boasts over 200 lifters following it across our clubs, online and university lifters.
 The system is constantly evolving based on lifters feedback, data and competition results.

 - 24 IPF National Championships

-- Irish All time Wilks Male and Female (All Feds)
+- Irish All time Total Male and Female

 - 100+ National Record

 Regardless of the lifters standard, all members of A.B.S are expected to do their best and become better.
 This can be from spotting, loading the bar correctly, technique or nutrition.

 Each member is expected to do this themselves as well as ensure their teammates do also.